What can I expect in a virtual workshop?

-Can I attend both an online workshop and an onsite workshop?
+Can I attend both a virtual workshop and an in person workshop?

-All online participants may attend one of our late summer onsite workshops for $650, or they may elect to receive a $250 voucher for an onsite workshop during the 2021 season.
+All virtual participants may attend one of our late summer in person workshops for $650, or they may elect to receive a $250 voucher for an in person workshop during the 2021 season.

-What can I expect at your onsite institute?
+What can I expect at your in person institute?

 You can expect an experience like no other professional development experience you have had.
 We strive to build a sense of community while you are here.
 Our participants rave about our instructors, our attention to detail, the food, and the afternoon and evening experiences.
 You can also expect to be in a beautiful, but rural community.
 There is no Uber and shopping is limited to small, locally owned businesses.
 There is, however, abundant beauty and opportunities for recreation and relaxation.

-How do I reserve a spot to your onsite institute?
+How do I reserve a spot to your in person institute?

 Register! and place a $250 deposit on your spot.
 The balance is due at registration.
 We take checks, credit cards, and POs!

-What should I bring to your onsite institute?
+What should I bring to your in person institute?

 The Camper’s Checklist!

 No camping experience is complete without a checklist of items to bring to our AP Summer Institute.
 You may want to bring some (or all!) of the items on the following list: